This blog may contain affiliate links. Read our disclosure policy for more info.

 Overall, it’s a great learning experience and scenic view all in one – and one of the best things to do in Rio de Janeiro!

-9. Visit the Christ the Redeemer
+15. Visit the Christ the Redeemer

-The second, and the way I visited Christ the Redeemer, is by hiking up through the forest of Corcovado Mountain.
+The third, and the way I visited Christ the Redeemer, is by hiking up through the forest of Corcovado Mountain.
 This hiking trail starts in Parque Lage and takes around 2 hours to complete.
 The trail is mostly uphill, but walking through the forest is beautiful.
 Along the way, we even saw monkeys swinging from the trees.

-10. Celebrate Carnival
+17. Celebrate Carnival

 When you visit Rio for Carnival there are a few ways to enjoy the festivities.
-The first is to hit the streets and party at the block (or “bloco) parties.
+The first is to hit the streets and party at the block (or “bloco parties”.)
 These are essentially street parades that you can join in on.
 At these events be sure to dress up as crazy as you can!

 The second is at the Sambadrome.
-Now, this isn’t exactly a crazy party but it’s still fun, and seeing the professional samba dancers, the amazing costumes, and massive floats is a bucket list experience.
+Now, this isn’t exactly a crazy party but it’s still fun, and seeing the professional samba dancers, the amazing costumes, and the massive floats is a bucket list experience.
 I recommend spending one night at the Sambadrome but the rest on the streets at one of the hundreds of bloco parties.

 Regardless of how hard you plan to party, Carnival will be an eye-opening experience and is sure to blow you away!

-11. Relax on Copacabana Beach
+18. Relax on Copacabana Beach

 You simply cannot come to Rio de Janeiro without visiting Copacabana Beach.
 Copacabana is Rio’s most iconic beach and such a fun place to hang out.
-The beach is massive, so there’ plenty of space to set up for a day in the sun!
+The beach is massive, so there’s plenty of space to set up for a day in the sun!

 With that said though, Copacabana isn’t really a relaxing beach, instead be sure to get some cocktails or beers from local sellers and spend the day drinking under the sun with the locals.
 Brazilians love to party and you’ll see that at Copacabana!

-12. Ride the historic Santa Teresa Tram
+19. Ride the historic Santa Teresa Tram

 Written by: Daniel James from Layer Culture

 This historic tramline has been a major part of daily life for residents who want to connect themselves to the bohemian Santa Teresa neighborhood which is located within the hills around 10 minutes from the inner-city Rio.

 To ride the tram I recommend you walk up to Santa Teresa from the Lapa steps area and buy your ticket once in Santa Teresa.
-Here, you’ll find a small station which local officials who will sell you a ticket for around $4 USD.
+Here, you’ll find a small station where local officials will sell you a ticket for around $4 USD.

 This historic tram offers a bumpy but enthralling ride that goes over the top of the Lapa Arches (which is another famous landmark in Rio.)
 All in all, this is a must-do activity in Rio de Janeiro if you’re looking to enjoy a slice of history and to learn more about the story of this colorful neighborhood.

-13. Spend the day at Ipanema Beach
+20. Spend the day at Ipanema Beach

 Written by: Ivan from Mind the Travel

-Once you’ve made your way to Ipanema Beach, rent a chair or just lay down your towel, bury your toes in the soft white sand and relax with coconut water or a caipirinha (a drink made with cachaça, Brazilian sugar cane rum, sugar, and lemon).
+Once you’ve made your way to Ipanema Beach, rent a chair or just lay down your towel, bury your toes in the soft white sand, and relax with coconut water or a caipirinha (a drink made with cachaça, Brazilian sugar cane rum, sugar, and lemon).
 While sunbathing and tanning, beach hawkers will try to sell you everything from swimsuits, beach sarongs, and jewelry to chips, fruit, and grilled cheese.

 If you’re feeling active, you can join the many surfers, joggers, or beach volley players.

-14. Watch a Brazilian Soccer Match
+21. Watch a Brazilian Soccer Match

 Written by: Paula Martinelli from Paula Pins the Planet

-As a Brazilian living in the US, my opinion is that visiting Rio de Janeiro without watching a game in Maracanã Stadium is like going to Paris and skipping the Eiffel Tower – it’s one of those must-do things to do in Rio de Janeiro!
+As a Brazilian living in the US, my opinion is that visiting Rio de Janeiro without watching a game in Maracana Stadium is like going to Paris and skipping the Eiffel Tower – it’s one of those must-do things to do in Rio de Janeiro!